-- (b) Warrant reserve (Cont'd) - (iii) The new shares to be issued upon the exercise of the Warrants shall, upon issue and allotment, rank pari passu in all respects with the existing shares of the Company except that they will not be entitled to any dividends, rights, allotments and/or distributions declared by the Company, which entitlement date thereof precedes the allotment date of the new shares to be issued pursuant to the exercise of the warrants: - (iv) For purpose of trading on Main Market of Bursa Malaysia Securities Berhad ("Bursa Securities"), a board lot for the Warrants shall be one hundred (100) or such other number of units as may be prescribed by Bursa Securities from time to time; and - (v) The Deed Poll and accordingly the Warrants are governed by and shall be construed in accordance with the laws and regulations of Malaysia.
+- (i) The new shares to be issued upon the exercise of the Warrants shall, upon issue and allotment, rank pari passu in all respects with the existing shares of the Company except that they will not be entitled to any dividends, rights, allotments and/or distributions declared by the Company, which entitlement date thereof precedes the allotment date of the new shares to be issued pursuant to the exercise of the Warrants; - (ii) For purpose of trading on Main Market of Bursa Malaysia Securities Berhad ("Bursa Securities"), a board lot for the Warrants shall be one hundred (100) or such other number of units as may be prescribed by Bursa Securities from time to time; and - (iii) The Deed Poll and accordingly the Warrants are governed by and shall be construed in accordance with the laws and regulations of Malaysia.

-As of 20 April 2018, 42,800,000 Warrants remained unexercised and have lapsed.
+As of 31 March 2019, 53,499,995 Warrants remained unexercised.